︎︎︎︎︎︎

 Like You Know It All

 Kwang-Ja Lee, a counsellor at ‘Lifeline Korea’ has been listening to anonymous people’s stories for 45 years.
-Every day, she is all ears to stories that cannot be shared anywhere else.
-Image and sound react to it and creates new reflective space that seems to be the bottom of one’s heart. (watch the excerpt below)
+Image and sound react to it and creates new reflective space that seems to be the bottom of one’s heart. ︎︎︎ watch the excerpt

-- Seoul Ind Women’s Film Festival 2021, short competition Seoul, KR
+- Seoul Ind Women’s Film Festival 2021, Seoul, KR / competition

-- Jeju Hondie Film Festival 2021, short competition Jeju, KR
+- Jeju Hondie Film Festival 2021, Jeju, KR / competition

-(There are no human faces throughout the film.
+There are no human faces throughout the film.
 Instead, there are places and movements that help audiences imagine the story of the interview better.
-It was all part of making intangible things observable. - director’s notes)
+It was all part of making intangible things observable. - director’s note

 Out of Place